NikolaosKouvatsos/BaPPI/src/README.md

 For some parameters:

 - the global market distribution is assumed known
-- but property-level realizations are still inferred
+- but property-level realisations are still inferred

 This means the model learns: